 Legalization, however, has not paved an easy path for the nascent Russian entrepreneur.
-Even though new start-up ventures have been shown to be more efficient contributors to economic development in Russia than either stateowned enterprises or privatized firms (Johnson and Loveman 1995), entrepreneurs have encountered economic, political, and cultural difficulties in their efforts to strengthen a fledgling SME sector in the transition economy.
+Even though new start-up ventures have been shown to be more efficient contributors to economic development in Russia than either state-owned enterprises or privatized firms (Johnson and Loveman 1995), entrepreneurs have encountered economic, political, and cultural difficulties in their efforts to strengthen a fledgling small- to medium-size enterprise (SME) sector in the transition economy.